CodyCodingCode/1800_DTC10/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Cody.
 That's all.

-Something else added
+* Something else tested

 ## Technologies
 Technologies used for this project: